Souther Field: World War II

 Jack Currie, a young RAF cadet who soloed at Souther in early 1942, survived the war, and wrote a successful series of books about his experiences.
 One of his books, "Wings Over Georgia," recounts in detail his training at Souther.

 With the United States entry into the war, the Defense Plant Corporation bought Graham's investment in Souther.
 An enlargement of the school facilities also got underway for the planned increase in training.
 Ultimately, the school occupied 644 acre with three hangars.
 The cantonment area contained two two-story barracks, a recreational ball, an exchange, administration building, Link trainer building, ground school building, mess hall, cold storage plant and a hospital.
 The school had two auxiliary fields.
 The British cadets departed Souther in the fall of 1942 with the training of American cadets resuming on September 13, 1942.

 By the end of 1942, the number of PT-17s present had increased to 107.
 From January 1, 1943 to January 31, 1944, 2,073 students trained at Souther.
 The school reached its peak in the winter of 1943/44 with 600 cadets on board and over 450 civil employees that included over 100 flight instructors.
 Aircraft present reached its zenith with 122 PT-17s, four Fairchild PT-19s, and one BT-13 Valiant, used by the instructors and staff.
 When the last class graduated in October 1944, the school closed.

-In 1944 Souther Army Airfield became a site for German prisoners of war, who worked on the farms in the area.
+In 1944, Souther Army Airfield became a site for German prisoners of war, who worked on the farms in the area.
 The army deactivated Souther Field at the end of World War II and deeded the land to Americus.

+In 2009, Souther Field was renamed Jimmy Carter Regional Airport in honor of the former President who lived in nearby Plains.